 The punch cutters like the Xikar make a hole in the head of the cigar.
 They have a cylindrical blade type and are less popular than guillotine cutters.
 They result in a highly concentrated smoke that is intense.
 An example of this is the Xikar 11mm Twist Punch Cigar Cutter.
 The V-cutters are the least common of the cigar cutters.
 They make a V-cut on the head of the cigar.
 Their blades are arranged in an inverted or V shape.
 V-cutters also result in a highly concentrated draw.
 Our Cigar Country Single Blade V Cigar Cutter is an example.
 Cigar scissors are also a class of cigar cutters with dual blades that meet at a central joint like the conventional scissors.
 They make an ultra-precise cut but require practice for use.
 The tear-drop-shaped XIKAR Xi1 Cigar Cutter is a popular type.

 Get your classy ultra-sharp cigar cutters from our cigar accessories collection.
 While you're here, check out all of the cigar accessories and cutters available at Cigar Country.
 Then, explore our vast array of handmade cigars.
-Lastly, return to the homepage.
+Lastly, you may return to the homepage.